practicalli/spacemacs/evaluating-clojure/inspect.md

 If there are collections within collections then those values can be navigated too.

-`RET` on an nested element in a collection will inspect that element in the same detail.
+`RET` on an nested element in a collection will inspect that element in the same detail (`cider-inspector-operate-on-point`).

 ![Spacemacs - Clojure - Inspect persistent map with vector](/images/spacemacs-clojure-inspect-persistent-map-nested.png)

+`L` to back to parent of a nested element (`cider-inspector-pop`).

 # Inspecting mutable values
 Mutable containers, `atom`, `ref`, can also be inspected.
 The class of the container is shown, along with the class of the value it contains along with its elements.

 ![Spacemacs - Clojure - Inspect atom containing a vector](/images/spacemacs-clojure-inspect-atom-containing-persistent-vector.png)

 Inspecting an atom or ref gives the value at the current time.
-The inspector does not update if the value of the atom or ref is updated. `, d v` each time you want to check if the value has changed.
+The inspector does not update if the value of the atom or ref is updated.
+Use `r` in the inspector buffer or restart the inspector with `, d v` each time you want to check if the value has changed.

 ## Inspecting Var meta data